How to become an astronaut

 You need to be between 27 and 37 years old and able to speak English fluently.
 It'll be helpful if you can also speak basic Russian because it's spoken with English on the International Space Station.

 You'll have an advantage if you're a pilot with at least 1,000 hours of flying experience in a high performance aircraft like a fighter jet.

 You'll also need a degree and a postgraduate qualification in a relevant subject like:

 You must hold US citizenship or US dual-citizenship to become an astronaut with NASA.

-There's only a small number of astronaut training places available when recruitment occurs, and there's a lot of competition for them.
+There's only a small number of astronaut training places available and there's a lot of competition for them.

-Candidates also undergo rigorous physical and psychological testing so you will need to maintain excellent health and endurance.
+You'll need to do rigorous physical and psychological testing as part of the application process so you'll need to maintain excellent health and endurance.